microsoft/qlib/docs/component/data.rst

 We've specially designed a data structure to manage financial data, please refer to the `File storage design section in Qlib paper <https://arxiv.org/abs/2009.11189>`_ for detailed information.
 Such data will be stored with filename suffix `.bin` (We'll call them `.bin` file, `.bin` format, or qlib format). `.bin` file is designed for scientific computing on finance data.

-``Qlib`` provides two different off-the-shelf dataset, which can be accessed through this `link <https://github.com/microsoft/qlib/blob/main/qlib/contrib/data/handler.py>`_:
+``Qlib`` provides two different off-the-shelf datasets, which can be accessed through this `link <https://github.com/microsoft/qlib/blob/main/qlib/contrib/data/handler.py>`_:

 ========================  =================  ================
 Dataset                   US Market          China Market